-The Environmental Health, Safety, Risk and Emergency Management (EHSREM) and other emergency agencies conduct tests of emergency response and evacuation procedures through a variety of drills and exercises designed to assess and evaluate emergency plans and capabilities of the institution.
+Environmental, Health, Safety, Risk and Emergency Management (EHSREM) and other emergency agencies conduct tests of emergency response and evacuation procedures through a variety of drills and exercises designed to assess and evaluate emergency plans and capabilities of the institution.
 Evacuation drills are conducted once each long semester in on- campus residence halls.

-Emergency notification systems are tested at least once annually, and emergency response and evacuation procedures are shared with the community.
+Under the Clery Act, institutions must conduct a test that includes regularly schedules drills, exercises, and appropriate follow-through activities, designed for assessment and evaluation of emergency plans and capabilities.
+The purpose of the Clery test is to test emergency response and evacuation procedures on an annual basis.
+Therefore, emergency notification systems are tested (this is a drill) at least once annually, and emergency response and evacuation procedures are shared with the community.
 Exercises may include tabletop, functional, full-scale, or any combination thereof.
 Tests may be announced or unannounced in advance to the campus community.
 Each test is documented and includes, at a minimum; a description of the test, the date, and time, and whether it was announced or unannounced at least once a year.

-Various campus departments, including UPD and (EHSREM), utilize outreach programs to train and educate the campus community, providing the knowledge needed to respond appropriately to various types of hazards.
+Various campus departments, including UPD and EHSREM, utilize outreach programs to train and educate the campus community, providing the knowledge needed to respond appropriately to various types of hazards.

-Additionally, (EHSREM) is responsible for annually publicizing emergency response and evacuation procedures to the campus community in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.
-This primarily occurs through multiple email "blasts" sent to employees and students throughout the year.
+Additionally, EHSREM is responsible for annually publicizing emergency response and evacuation procedures to the campus community in conjunction with a test (exercise and drill) that meets all of the requirements of the Higher Education Opportunity Act.
+This primarily occurs through via email "blast" sent to employees and students.

 The primary law enforcement response to emergencies occurring on Texas State property is Texas State UPD.
-Fire Department/Emergency Medical Services emergency response is provided by the City of San Marcos.
-Texas State UPD is usually first to respond to emergencies occurring on the Texas State campus and works with the City of San Marcos responders when necessary, to resolve the situation.
+Fire Department/ Emergency Medical Services emergency response is provided by the City of San Marcos.
+Texas State UPD is usually first to respond to emergencies occurring on the Texas State campus and works with the City of San Marcos responders, when necessary, to resolve the situation.